How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Many underestimate the importance of mental stability.

-Fear, uncertainty, and negative expectations can significantly influence the healing process.
+Fear, insecurity, and negative expectations can significantly impact the healing process.

 Tips for relatives - how you can support